stevewitman/ANSWERS-ngmodel-data-binding-not-working/README.md

 type="button">Search</button>
 ```

-2. I added imported `FormsModule` and added it to the  imports array in `app/module.ts`.
+2. I added imported `FormsModule` and added it to the  imports array in `app.module.ts`.